10 Snacks That Fight Fatigue Fast - Instant Energy Boosters

 5. Salmon

 Salmon is particularly good for fatigue because of its rich polyunsaturated fat contents.
-In one study evaluating people with chronic fatigue syndrome, it was found that two of the omega 3s found in salmon improved bodily processes necessary for immune function and energy levels in those with the disorder.
-Another study found that increased consumption of fish like salmon improves cognitive function and sleep in children— key for folks struggling with peri/menopause fatigue, as cognitive function and sleep quality significantly impact fatigue levels.
+A study found that increased consumption of fish, like salmon improves cognitive function and sleep in children— key for folks struggling with peri/menopause fatigue, as cognitive function and sleep quality significantly impact fatigue levels.
 Finally, salmon is rich in the entire B vitamins group which work to turn consumed food into energy.

 The hormonal changes and symptoms that come with perimenopause and menopause can leave you feeling listless.
 But a healthy, well-rounded diet with plenty of whole foods supports your body’s ability to perform at its highest.
 While incorporating healthy foods like the ones in this list will create a solid nutritional foundation for energy production, it’s also important to avoid foods that will leave you feeling lethargic such as simple sugars and highly processed foods.
 You’ll really feel the difference as you transition to a consistent diet filled with whole, low-processed foods and plenty of hydration.